RevJet on the Road: Spring 2018

 So how do you successfully stand out in that crowd?
 “Get better at applying martech” by “balancing intelligence with emotion,” says Brinker.
 In many ways, this boils down to humanizing marketing by earning trust and infusing greater creativity and humanity when using innovative technology.
 “Hearing Brinker speak about using technology to grow creativity reminded me of our case study with Franklin Templeton Investments,” Brad McKeon RevJet’s Northwest Sales Director said.
 “They spoke about how using RevJet has unlocked creativity within the development and design teams.”

 Having just wrapped up Adobe Summit EMEA in London at the end of last week, the RevJet team is gearing up for sponsorships at three more events in the next four weeks: Programmatic Pioneers in London, Digiday Programmatic Marketing Summit in New Orleans, and The Marketing Forum USA in Northeast Florida.
-We hope to see you at one of them, and watch this space for post-event wrap-ups!
+We hope to see you at one of them!